emk/toy-wasm-lisp/README.md

     wasmtime -W gc runtime/watm/runtime.wasm
 ```

+This is largely abandoned and kept for reference and history.

 ## WASL: WebAssembly Systems Language

-An experiment at staying really close to the "metal" (lower-level than C).
+An ongoing experiment at staying really close to the "metal" (lower-level than C).
 To run:

 ```sh
 env RUST_LOG=toy_wasm_lisp=debug,warn cargo run -- \